is a powerful means for learning first hand the oneness and sacredness

 a union with timeless wisdom and compassion

 from that wisdom...

 Journey Sessions in the Washington, D.C.
 Area

 IMPORTANT NOTES BEFORE YOU ATTEND:

 - You need to know how to journey BEFORE you attend, and you can learn right here, quickly, for free; keep reading, including the "Learn to Journey" section below.
 We follow the "core shamanic" approach recommended by the Foundation for Shamanic Studies (details below).

 - PLEASE DO NOT BRING/WEAR colognes, after-shave; clothes scented by laundry products (detergents, fabric softeners, dryer sheets), candles, incense, essential oils; cosmetics and hair products (scented shampoos, conditioners, gel, mousse); scented moisturizers.
-See details.
+See easy tips and details.

 - PLEASE BRING slippers or extra socks (it's a shoe-free house); a pen and paper or a journal; rattle and frame drum, if you have them; an eye curtain, if you use one; and a blanket or mat IF you journey lying down.

 REMINDER: Please help us keep everyone safe by arriving FREE OF FRAGRANCES/SCENTS!
 See details.